g90tony/pro-dev-project/README.md

 # Pro Dev Project

-This is the final project of a 17 week bootcamo with Moringa School.
-We decided take the creative route and build a Sudio Booking Platform called Studio Sesh.
+This is the final project of a 17 week Bootcamp with Moringa School.
+We decided take the creative route and build a Studio Booking Platform called Studio Sesh.

 Studio Sesh exists to connect the music artists to music production studios and photo-lovers to photo studios.

 ## Tech Stack